maaaaarco/SfdcChat/README.md

 component event;
 - _Chat_SendMessage:_ displays a text area where user can write a new message.
 When user press _Enter_ it sends the message;

+## Installation

+1. At the top of this document press on "Deploy to Salesforce" button
+2. In order to be able to chat, users should have the following permissions:
+    - Read and Create permission on Chat_Room__c, Chat_Message__c and Chat_Room__c
+    - Read permission on PushTopic

+3. Create the PushTopic that listen to new Chat_Message__c records.
+From anonymous console run this script:

+    ```
+    PushTopic pushTopic = new PushTopic();
+    pushTopic.Name = 'NewChatMessage';
+    pushTopic.Query = 'SELECT Id, Name, Chat_Room__c FROM Chat_Message__c';
+    pushTopic.ApiVersion = 44.0;
+    pushTopic.NotifyForOperationCreate = true;
+    pushTopic.NotifyForOperationUpdate = false;
+    pushTopic.NotifyForOperationUndelete = false;
+    pushTopic.NotifyForOperationDelete = false;
+    pushTopic.NotifyForFields = 'Referenced';
+    insert pushTopic;
+    ```
+4. Go to any object's home page layout and add the custom component Chat_Record_Main to it
+5. Start chatting!

+## Considerations
+A few consideration regarding the implementation.

+### Streaming API limits
+These are the main two limits to consider:
+- _Maximum number of concurrent clients:_ depends on your Salesforce edition.
+A client is not a user but a single connection to the server.
+If a user is chatting in two different browser tabs it counts as two!
+This should be solved using the new lightning:empApi component;
+- _Maximum number of delivered event notifications:_ depends on your Salesforce edition.
+Since a notification is delivered to a client, **not to a user**, the consideration from before applies also here (same user with two tab = two notifications).

+Basically the more users you have the less they can chat...
+Few companies might consider this as a feature!

+### Security
+Chat_Room__c default sharing setting is set to Public Read, this means that all users can see every chat room and every related message.
+That's AWESOME right?
+I left it like this because I still did not figure out how to restrict chat room visibility.
+The desired outcome should be that a chat room is visible only to users that have access to the related record (identified by the sObject_Id__c field).